 What’s lurking in your cupboards?
-What about under your sink, in your bathroom or in your fridge?
+What about under your sink, in your bathroom, or your fridge?
 Well, amongst the shadows and cobwebs, nestled between your fruit and veg, are items that you might look at every single day, and never once have realized just how incredibly harmful to the planet they are.

 1. Plastic bags (all 16,000 of them!)

-OK, maybe 16,000 is an over exaggeration, however, it’s not as far out as you may think.
+OK, maybe 16,000 is an over-exaggeration, however, it’s not as far out as you may think.
 The average American household takes in just under 1,500 bags every year (National Resources Defense Council).
 Considering that these bags take anything up to 1000 years to decompose (One Green Planet), this poses a ticking time bomb for our world.
 But what can be done with your stockpiles of plastic bags?
 An excellent effort is being undertaken by the Plastic Film Recycling Organization, which collect empty plastic bags for recycling.
 Visit their website and enter your zip code to find your nearest collection point.

 2. Facial cleansers that feature microbeads

-Microbeads are the tiny polyethylene balls that can be found in everything from a facial scrub to toothpaste.
+Microbeads are tiny polyethylene balls that can be found in everything from a facial scrub to toothpaste.
 When they enter our water systems, these miniature balls of plastic are being mistaken for food by our marine life – with 35% of fish having been found to have ingested these harmful plastics (Convention on Biological Diversity).
-A further study discovered that oysters were suffering problems with reproduction, energy uptake and even offspring performance due to microbead pollution (PNAS).
+A further study discovered that oysters were suffering problems with reproduction, energy uptake, and even offspring performance due to microbead pollution (PNAS).

 Whilst these are being phased out throughout the US, and many brands have taken ownership of the issues being caused by microbeads, other manufacturers seem to be set on continuing to sell such products, so check the labels of your cosmetic goods carefully.